kerliang0801/cssd_workcell_manager/README.md

 #rebuild
 sudo g++ -Wall -I/usr/include/cppconn -o db_repopulation db_repopulate.cpp -L/usr/lib -lmysqlcppconn
 ```
+## Parameters
+- dispenser_name: name of the workcell

+- database_name: the name of the database the workcell is using

+- max_request_size: the maximum request / inventory check that can be sent.
+Usually is the maximum compartment of agv

+- R2R_docking_distance_threshold: The minimum distance R2R should respond

+- R2R_server_name: topic name which R2R will request from

+- **inventory**
+  Used to keep track of the inventory each subworkcell hold. <br/>
+  Format: subworkcell(number)_inventory <br/>
+  Number is to be range from 1 to the number of workcell you insert at launch command

 ## Running the node
 1. Make sure that the `parameters.yaml` file in params folder is changed to the appropriate parameter (e.g password, inventory, etc mentioned above).